FTarfasse/quick-perf-wiki/JVM-annotations.md

+JVM annotations can help you to
+* *Design your code for performance* <br>
+  Example: evaluate heap cost of a data structure
+* *Investigate and improve performance with quick iterations on your computer*<br>
+  Example: huge allocation in pre-production when a given functionality is called => reproduce the issue on your computer
+            => apply quick performance iterations on your computer (investigate, apply code modification, assess code modification) until having acceptable allocation => re-test in preproduction
+* *Add automatic tests verifying performance*<br>
+Example: verify allocation of performance-sensitive functionnalities, check allocation to control [financial cost of memory usage in cloud](https://www.forbes.com/sites/oracle/2019/01/07/grails-founder-what-java-developers-dont-know-about-memory-can-cost-them-money-in-the-cloud/#5c3c7bd444e1)

-With JVM annotations, the test method is executed in a dedicated JVM.
+*With JVM annotations, the test method is executed in a dedicated JVM.*

 # Outline
 [**Configure your test JVM**](#Configure-your-test-JVM) <br> @HeapSize, @Xms, @Xmx, @JvmOptions <br><br>
 [**Verify heap allocation**](#Verify-heap-allocation)<br> @MeasureAllocation, @MaxAllocation, @NoAllocation <br><br>